Statistical signatures of interstellar turbulence in dust polarization maps

 As an illustration, Fig.~\ref{map} shows two sample maps for the $2112^3$ model, using projections along axes parallel (left) and perpendicular (right) to the mean magnetic field $\bm b_0=(0,b_0,0)$.
 As expected, the thermal dust polarization direction is mostly perpendicular to the direction of POS magnetic field $\tilde{\bm b}$ shown by the drapery pattern.
-However, the two maps look qualitatively different overall, with a more regular and anisotropic structure of $\tilde{\bm b}$ in the right panel, where the mean magnetic field lies in the POS.
+We note, however, that due to a smaller degree of anisotropy in this model the two maps look qualitatively similar, unlike in case \textsf{A} where a two times stronger $b_0$ results in a significantly more regular and anisotropic structure of $\tilde{\bm b}$ in the maps with the mean magnetic field in the POS.

 \paragraph{The $EE$, $BB$ spectra and $E/B$ asymmetry.---} For each polarization map we construct maps of $E$ and $B$ modes, which are computed using the Fourier transforms of $Q(\rr)$ and $U(\rr)$ according to Eqs.
-(4) and (5) from \cite{kritsuk..18}.
+(4) and (5) from Ref.~\cite{kritsuk..18}.
 In turn, the $E$- and $B$-mode spectra are defined by $C^{BB}(k)=\langle|\widehat{B}(\kk)|^2\rangle$ and $C^{EE}(k)=\langle|\widehat{E}(\kk)|^2\rangle$, taking an average $\langle\cdot\rangle$ over all wave vectors $\kk=(k_1,k_2)$ satisfying $|\kk|=k$.
-Fig.~\ref{ebpow} (left panel) shows the $BB$ spectra (top), as well as $EE/BB$ ratios (bottom) for all projections, using averaging over 35 flow realizations.
+Figure~\ref{ebpow} (left panel) shows the $BB$ spectra (top), as well as $EE/BB$ ratios (bottom) for all projections, using averaging over 35 flow realizations \footnote{To accurately measure statistics of polarized foregrounds in our model for stationary and homogeneous ISM turbulence, we use ensemble averages for a reasonably large set of high-resolution synthetic maps sampled over a period of $9\tau_{\rm d}=45$~Myr.
+We then rely on the ergodic hypothesis (see, e.g.~\cite{monin.65}) to justify the comparison with observational data for LR71 ---the largest region in the {\em Planck} sky, for which accuracy is achieved through extensive space averaging}.

 The calculations assume a density mask with threshold value $\rho_t=40\rho_0$.
 The masked voxels comprise a small fraction, $\sim0.17$\%, of the volume.
-With moderate magnetization of our model, the spectra bear a very mild signature of large-scale turbulence anisotropy, with the $y$-projection spectrum carrying less power than its $x$- and $z$-counterparts.
+With moderate magnetization of our model, the spectra bear a very mild signature of large-scale turbulence anisotropy, with the $y$-projection spectrum carrying less power than its $x$ and $z$ counterparts.